 The competitor complaints process gives fast and thorough consideration to competitor complaints for the benefit of consumers and to ensure a level playing field for industry.
-It is a user-pays process where all parties have ample opportunity to put their cases, however, the overriding consideration is making a fair, fast decision, based solely on the Advertising Codes of Practice.
+It is a user-pays process where all parties have ample opportunity to put their cases, however, the overriding consideration is making a fair, fast decision, based solely on the Advertising Codes.
 Once a decision is made, offending advertisements are requested to be withdrawn.

 The Chair of the Complaints Board will consider whether the complaint is suitable to be dealt with in the competitor complaints process – this consideration can occur within 24 hours if urgency is requested.